 Should you need help in contacting a potential supervisor at Bath Spa University, please email email@example.com for further assistance.

 The Institute for Education at Bath Spa University is an ideal setting in which to undertake your PhD.
-Our vision is to be a leading educational institution in creativity, culture and enterprise.
-We combine practice, research and teaching and are committed to transforming lives.
+As a leading educational institution in creativity, culture and enterprise, we combine practice, research, and teaching, and we're committed to transforming lives.

 In this round, we welcome applications in the following areas: